Cable & Deadpool: Thirty pieces

-During "Thirty Pieces" (issues #11-12), Deadpool goes on a quest to save Cable’s life.
+During "Thirty Pieces" (issues #11-12), Deadpool goes on a quest to save Cable's life.
 After obtaining a techno-organic alien from MODOK, Deadpool tracks down the Fixer in hopes that he would be able to fix Cable.
-Along the way, Deadpool battles Agent X who was hired by what appears to be a religious organization to track Deadpool in order to prevent the ‘resurrection’ of Cable.
+Along the way, Deadpool battles Agent X who was hired by what appears to be a religious organization to track Deadpool in order to prevent the 'resurrection' of Cable.
 After having the alien grafted to his body, Cable, who is comatose and trapped in a dreamscape with the Six Pack, overcomes the alien’s brain and heals himself, though he still extremely depowered.

 Murder in Paradise

 "A Murder in Paradise" (issues #13-14) starts on Providence with the murder mystery of Haji Bin Barat, the world’s most wanted terrorist.
 Deadpool insists on being involved in the investigation, but Irene Merryweather takes charge.
 Eventually Deadpool, and everyone else, realizes that he was the only person that could have killed Barat.
 Following a fight with Prestor John, Cable confronts Deadpool, who admits he cannot remember killing Barat.
 Although Cable wants to help Deadpool, he tells him he has to leave the island until he gets back from a mission with X-Force.
-Deadpool leaves Providence in search of the Black Box whom he hopes can find a way to kill him.
+Deadpool leaves Providence in search of Black Box, whom he hopes can find a way to kill him.

 Enema of the State

 "Enema of the State" (issues #15-18) takes place after the end of the X-Force miniseries where Cable vanished after defeating the mutant-hunting Skornn.
 After finding and being brainwashed by the Black Box to kill Cable, Deadpool returns to Providence where he finds Siryn and 'Cannonball' (Deadpool loses some respect for Sam Guthrie on learning his true codename) who are also looking for Cable.
 With the help of Forge, Deadpool uses a modified version of the teleportation device to track down Cable through various dimensions with Siryn and Cannonball following three minutes behind.
 The group travels through these dimensions finding Cable as a Horseman of Apocalypse (War); a messiah-like, benevolent dictator; and the central conscience of a Phalanx invasion of Earth.
 Finally in the House of M reality, Deadpool finds a baby version of Cable in the care of Mister Sinister.
 After the House of M reality fades, Cable starts to age and his memory is restored.
-He then burns out his restored powers to ‘fix’ Deadpool’s mind.
-With Cable depowered and still in his teens, Deadpool teleports them both to Intercourse, PA.
+He then burns out his restored powers to 'fix' Deadpool’s mind.
+With Cable depowered and still in his teens, Deadpool teleports them both to Intercourse, Pennsylvania.